-- report any actions which could be mis -interpreted to their senior manager - always discuss any misunderstanding, accidents or threats with a senior manager - always record discussions and reasons why actions were taken. - record any areas of disagreement about course of action taken and if necessary referred to a higher authority actions in their personal life come under scrutiny from local communities, the media or public authorities.
-This could be because their behaviour is considered to compromise their position in their workplace or indicate an unsuitability to work with children or young people.
-Misuse of drugs, alcohol, acts of violence, affiliation with unsuitable organisations or inappropriate use of social media would be examples of such behaviour.
+- report any actions which could be mis -interpreted to their senior manager - always discuss any misunderstanding, accidents or threats with a senior manager - always record discussions and reasons why actions were taken. - record any areas of disagreement about course of action taken and if necessary referred to a higher authority with whom they work.